sungnga/react-revents/README.md

     - Use the try/catch block
     - If there's an error, throw the error.
 We'll deal with the error in the component
     - In the try block:
-      - 1. Call the userDocRef.get() method to get the user document and assign the returned data to userDoc variable.
+      - First, call the userDocRef.get() method to get the user document and assign the returned data to userDoc variable.
 This is equivalent to making an api call and it's an async operation.
 Add 'await' keyword in front of it
-      - 2. Write an if statement to check the user document to see if they do not have a photo in there
+      - Second, write an if statement to check the user document to see if they do not have a photo in there
         - If they don't, then we want to update the user document photoURL property with the downloadURL using the .update() method.
 This is an async operation, so add 'await' keyword in front of it
         - Then also update the user photoURL property in firebase.auth by calling the .updateProfile() method on user.
 Rememeber that `const user = firebase.auth().currentUser;`.
 This is also an async operation, so add the 'await' keyword in front of it
-      - 3. Lastly, we want to add the photo to the photos collection inside the user document in Firestore users collection.
+      - Third, we want to add the photo to the photos collection inside the user document in Firestore users collection.
 This is an async operation, so add the 'await' keyword.
 We also want to add a return so that we can use this data later
         - So first, we want to access the user document with `db.collection('users').doc(user.uid)`
         - To add a new collection inside the user document, add the `.collection('photos')` method after it and pass in the name of the collection
         - Then to add a document inside this new 'photos' collection, add the `.add()` method after it and specify the properties inside this document